No charges for Texas officer in killing of college student

-DENTON, Texas (AP) — A grand jury has declined to indict a North Texas police officer in the fatal shooting of a college student who had refused to drop a frying pan and a cleaver and then advanced toward them with the pan.
+DENTON, Texas (AP) — A grand jury declined to indict a North Texas police officer in the fatal shooting of a college student who had refused to drop a frying pan and a cleaver and then advanced toward police with the pan.

 The Denton County grand jury made the decision Thursday about the officer, whose name police have not released.